nens/threedi-results-analysis/external-dependencies/README.rst

 The main ``ThreeDiToolbox/__init__.py`` (see :py:mod:`ThreeDiToolbox`) calls
 ``dependencies.py`` and installs the dependencies the subfolder ``deps`` of the plugin folder.
+The dependency folder is also added (prepended) to the path.

-Qgis always places the python directory (and the plugins directory) on the python path, see ``userpythonhome`` in https://github.com/qgis/QGIS/blob/master/python/user.py The dependencies (wheels) are also added to the path.
+Qgis always places the python directory (and the plugins directory) on the python path, see ``userpythonhome`` in https://github.com/qgis/QGIS/blob/master/python/user.py

 Python packages included on linux